Be-Leaf it! Fall Leaves Can Damage your Car

 Be aware of falling foliage and take extra care to protect your vehicle

-Even though winter is around the corner, Pittsburgh still has a few weeks left of leaf cleanup.
-We’ve seen rain, we can expect snow, but leaves?
+As the vibrant hues of autumn start to paint our surroundings, it’s essential to remember that those beautiful fall leaves can be more than just picturesque.
 How harmful could a little leaf be?
 What about several?
 As harmless as they may seem, you better be-leaf that leaves can cause some serious damage to your car.

-Leaves can cause more than just paint damage.
-If not properly disposed of, the leaves can accumulate between the body and hood can block engine air intake filters, clog radiators, and constrict cabin air filters.
-On top of all that damage, the leaves can rot and the mold inside them can make the air in the car dangerous to breathe.
-Yikes!
+🍃 Engine Woes: Leaves can accumulate between the body and hood, blocking engine air intake filters, clogging radiators, and constricting cabin air filters.
+Plus, rotting leaves can produce mold, making the air in the car dangerous to breathe.

-- Clear your car of any leaves before driving off on your adventure.
-Start by picking off the accessible ones with your hands.
-If there are tricky ones, use a leaf blower with caution as a leaf blower can also scratch your car.
+2️⃣ Clear your car of any leaves before driving off.
+Use your hands to pick off the accessible ones.
+If there are tricky ones, use a leaf blower with caution.

-- Keep your car clean by visiting Mr. Magic Car Wash once a week where you can receive a wash and wax with a Signature Wash or the Works Wash to prevent residue build-up consisting of acidic substances, sap, pollen, and dirt.
+4️⃣ Keep your car clean by visiting Mr. Magic Car Wash once a week.
+Our Protect or Magic Shine Wash will prevent residue build-up of acidic substances, sap, pollen, and dirt.

-With these tips in mind, your vehicle will look nicer - longer!
-Have questions on maintaining your ride’s awesome paint job?
-Check out more on our blog for tips & tricks on how you can prevent any further damage.
+With these tips in mind, your car will maintain its beauty and functionality throughout the fall season.
+Have questions about maintaining your ride’s awesome paint job?
+Check out our blog for more tips and tricks on preventing further damage.